-Grant Name Woodland Creation Planning Grant ------------------- ----------------------------------
+Grant Name Woodland Creation Planning Grant ------------ ----------------------------------

-Woodland Creation Grant Woodland Restoration Grant Grant Purpose Different grants which pay for the creation, maintenance, restoration, planning and health of Welsh woodlands and associated infrastructure Grant Rate Varies depending on the type of grant and area planted see below , Different grants which pay for the creation, maintenance, restoration, planning and health of Welsh woodlands and associated infrastructure Varies depending on the type of grant and area planted see below • The Woodland Creation Planning scheme offers grants of between £1,000 and £5,000 to develop plans for new woodland creation.
+Woodland Creation Grant Woodland Restoration Grant Grant Purpose Different grants which pay for the creation, maintenance, restoration, Grant Fulpose planning and health of Welsh woodlands and associated infrastructure Grant Rate Grant Rate Grant Detail Varies depending on the type of grant and area planted see below The Woodland Creation Planning scheme offers grants of between £1,000 and £5,000 to develop plans for new woodland creation.
 Plans must be verified by Natural Resources Wales (NRW) to make sure they meet the UK Forestry Standard (UKFS).
 After a plan is successfully verified, it will be eligible for Welsh Government funding for tree planting.
 Applications can be made all year round (provided budget is available).
-If an application is selected, a registered woodland creation planner will be required to create a plan on the applicant's behalf.
-Discussing the application with a registered planner before applying is recommended.
+If an application with a registered planner before applying is recommended.
 After a plan is verified, it will be eligible to apply for future Welsh Government funding for five years from the date of verification.
 The minimum area is 2ha. (a simplified process for areas of woodland which are less than 2 hectares may be available).
 There is a minimum grant of £1,000 per plan.
-For areas of woodland over 20 hectares, £50 per whole hectare will be paid, up to a maximum of £5,000 per plan, to include any specialist surveys. • The Woodland Creation scheme provides financial support for creating larger areas of woodland or small areas not suitable for the 'Small Grants - Woodland Creation Scheme' (see earlier).
+For areas of woodland over 20 hectares, £50 per whole hectare will be paid, up to a maximum of £5,000 per plan, to include any specialist surveys.
+The Woodland Creation scheme provides financial support for creating larger areas of woodland or small areas not suitable for the 'Small Grants - Woodland Creation Scheme' (see earlier).
 It replaces the Glastir Woodland Creation Scheme.
-It is available for farmers, land managers and other landowners.
-Applicants must have a verified Woodland Creation Plan before applying.
-Funding is available to create a plan through the Woodland Creation Planning Scheme (see previous).
-Capital payments are also available for fencing and gates around tree planting areas.
-The minimum area of land for an application is 0.25ha.
+It is available to create a plan through the Woodland Creation Planning Scheme (see previous).
+Capital payments are also available for fancing and gates around tree planting areas.
+The scheme provides financial support for the planting of trees and the installation of fencing and gates.
+It also offers 12 years of maintenance and premium payments (compensation is 0.25ha.
 There is no maximum area.
-The scheme provides funding for the planting of trees and the installation of fencing and gates.
-It also offers 12 years of maintenance and premium payments (compensation for loss of agricultural income).
-Planting trees under the scheme will not affect Basic Payment Scheme (BPS) payments or land eligibility.
-Planting of trees under Woodland Creation can count towards the new Sustainable Farming Scheme Universal Action for tree cover on farms (see earlier). • The Woodland Restoration Grant offers funding to replant areas of Larch felled to control the spread of Phytophthora Ramorum disease.
-Payments are available for restocking and also for a range of other capital works including fencing and Rhododendrum/Laurel control.
-The area eligible for funding is equivalent to twice the area of Larch identified on the Statutory Plant Health Notice or felling licence.
-Support is also available for the production of a Forest Management Plan where Plantations on Ancient Woodland Sites (PAWS) are being restocked.
-Applicants are able to claim for a one-off grant of £1,500 towards the cost.
+The scheme provides for application is 0.25ha.
+There is no maximum area.
+After the scheme will not affect Basic Payment Scheme (BPS) payments or land eligibility.
+Planting of trees under Woodland Creation for the planting areas.
+The scheme provides for an endication for the planting of trees of the for restocking and also for a range of other capital works including fencing a